autopkg/MLBZ521-recipes/README.md

 Available recipe types:
   * download
   * pkg
-  * ~~jss~~  All `.jss` recipes have been deprecated

 ### Solstice ###

-Modified from the original author:  [@joshua-d-miller](https://github.com/autopkg/joshua-d-miller-recipes) This was removed from his recipe list, but I wanted to use it.
-The way Mersive creates the distribution package for Solstice is very wacky (a zip, with an .app that creates another .app).

-This is v2 of my hack-ish way of being able to deploy this application, but it works. ¯\\_(ツ)_/¯

-v1 would do all the work to get the final .app on the client machine, which wasn't exactly desired, while this version will get the final .app on the system running autopkg.
-\*\*\*Note this likely requires a user to be logged in when this is ran, as the stupid Solstice bootstrap .app, creates the final .app on the desktop of the user that ran it.
-It's dumb, I know.
-I've contacted Mersive about it and they claim they're looking at improving macOS deployment in the future, but no ETA.

-Hopefully this overhaul will help with the false positives.

 Available recipe types:
   * download
   * pkg
-  * ~~jss~~  All `.jss` recipes have been deprecated

 ### SPSS Statistics ###

 Recipes for both base and patch installers are available.
 Download recipe expects the installer is available in an "offline repository".
-The download recipe can be used for either the base or patch installers and unique pkg and jss recipes are needed for additional steps.
+The download recipe can be used for either the base or patch installers and a unique pkg recipe is needed for additional steps.

 There is a **LEGACY** version of the recipes for the v26 and older installer type.